Please welcome my guest author today, Chitra Soundar of Pattan’s Pumpkin.

 As a child, I grew up listening to folktales that my grandmother and her sister told me.
-Our summer holidays were spent picking tender mangoes from our garden trees, washing them and preparing them for pickles while listening to an epic story or funny trickster tales.
+Our summer holidays were spent picking tender mangoes from our garden trees, washing them, and preparing them for pickles while listening to epic stories or funny trickster tales.
 As an oral storyteller and a writer, I love telling folktales – especially those that have been passed down generations, through word of mouth.
-I’ve chosen seven stories from India because seven is a number that’s in most of our folktales (from seven seas to seven hills).
+I’ve chosen seven stories from India because seven is a number that’s in most of our folktales (from Seven Seas to Seven Hills).

 Grandma and the Great Gourd: A Bengali Folktale by Chitra Banerjee Divakaruni, illustrated by Susy Pilgrim Waters

 This is one of my absolute favorites because it brings to life a village in Bengal and evokes the thrill with the rhythm of the narration.
 It’s also a classic trickster tale that many Indian folktales are famous for. [picture book, ages 3 and up]

 Ganesha’s Sweet Tooth by Sanjay Patel and Emily Haynes